Kyiv Diary: European leaders bear witness to war's horror - NewsBreak

 “How do you explain this?” he asked.

-Chernyshov explained that some of the killers appeared to have been ordinary young soldiers and others appeared to have been special forces from the Caucasus region, which lies between the Black and Caspian seas.
-Moscow has deployed fighters from Chechnya, known for their ferocity, to Ukraine.
+Chernyshov explained that some of the killers appeared to have been ordinary young soldiers and others appeared to have been special forces from the Caucasus region, which lies between the Black and Caspian seas..

 “We have hundreds of these cases, I am sorry to say.
 They are still going on,” he said.

-The devastated buildings with their innards blown out that the chancellor, the premier and the presidents walked past are just a fraction of the destruction in Ukraine after nearly four months of fighting.
+The devastated buildings with their innards blown out that the chancellor, the premier and the president walked past are just a fraction of the destruction in Ukraine after nearly four months of fighting.

 The official said more than 12,000 apartment buildings have been destroyed so far.
 Add to that electricity substations, heating plants, roads, bridges, schools, churches.